marltrill/HomeLocator/README.md

 * Added cinemas and kindergartens to the weighted grids.
 Filtered political parties data per municipality (see images below and feel free to check if they're ok, specially the political parties one as I'm not danish hahah) 05.18.21 MLT
 * Added industries to the weighted grids.
 Downloaded noise data, but it's not useful for our project.
 Working on filtering and processing air quality data (2018) and trying to look for an updated dataset (although they're in points layer (only 6 stations in Dk) and not raster layer-the format that we need) 05.19.21 MLT
 * Found house price data split into postal code areas (it's in dkk/m2) from Statbank- Finans Danmark.
 Ongoing work: Combine this data with the hexagon cell grids.
 'House Price Data' folder in OneDrive contains some files.
 Note that not all the postal code areas contain data.
 05.20.2021 MLT
+* Processed house price data and added crime and house price data to the grids.
+Final grids are uploaded in the 'ProximityGrids_Final' folder as shapefiles.
+For data processing details have a look at the README.txt file in the same folder.
+The 'GeoJSON regions 1km grid' folder contains the updated grids split into regions (EPSG:4326 WGS 84).
+05.24.2021 MLT

 ### Data Processing: